Literary Attention in Short Fiction, or: What Literature Knows About Attention and Attention Politics

 Prof. Dr. Sibylle Baumbach (Project leader)

 Sibylle Baumbach is professor of English literatures and cultures.
 LitAttention builds on her previous research on literature, attention, and fascination as well as on her expertise in literary theory and interdisciplinary approaches to literature.
-She is Principal Investigator of LitAttention and focuses on developments of the short story as attention narrative (SP 2).
+She is Principal Investigator of LitAttention and focuses on developments of the short story as attention narrative.

 Dieses Bild zeigt Hannah Armour